ai-abhishekdey/Mysql/Mysql_practice_exercise_1/README.md

 ```

-### print first 5 entires of movies table ordered by movie_id in descending order : 105, 104..101
+### Print first 5 entires of movies table ordered by movie_id in descending order : 105, 104..101

 ```